Last Updated: March 31, 2026

 Phase 6: Producing the report

-Each theme in your results chapter follows the structure described in Cluster Post 4 of Module 1: name, definition, description of how it manifested across the dataset, supporting quotes from multiple participants.
+Each theme in your results chapter follows the structure described in this Post Module 1: name, definition, description of how it manifested across the dataset, supporting quotes from multiple participants.
 The analytical work is done — the results chapter presents its output.

 Trustworthiness: The Four Criteria and How to Demonstrate Them